 What is a direct stock purchase plan?

 Direct stock purchase plans are an alternative way to buy the shares of certain companies.
-Benefits of direct stock purchase plans include lower fees, the ability to set up automatic, periodic investments and automatic reinvestment of earned dividends.
-Individual companies set up direct purchase plans to allow investors to buy shares of stock directly in a company.
-The Company's transfer agent will effect trades through a trading broker and allocate shares to their registered accounts directly on the records of the company.
+Benefits of direct stock purchase plans include the ability to set up automatic, periodic investments and automatic reinvestment of earned dividends.
+Individual companies set up direct purchase plans to allow investors, in some cases, to buy shares of stock directly from the company.
+The Company's transfer agent will effect trades through a trading broker and allocate shares to their registered accounts on the records of the company.
 For plan-specific information, including fees, shareholders should refer to relevant plan documents.

 How are shares held via the direct registration system (DRS) and those held in book-entry via a direct stock purchase plan (DSPP) different?